slushie/ghorg/README.md

 ## Installation

-You can install it using `go get`:
+If you are a Go developer or if you have the `go` tool configured, you can install ghorg using `go get`:

 ```bash
 $ go get github.com/slushie/ghorg
 ```

+Alternatively, you can install a [binary release from Github](https://github.com/slushie/ghorg/releases) into your system's `$PATH`.

 ## Usage